New Valparaiso, Indiana Office Now Open!

 Knowing the most likely fuel sources around your property is critical to choosing the correct extinguisher.

-What are the Types of Fire Extinguishers?
+What Are the Types of Fire Extinguishers?

 Water Extinguishers

-If your building tends to get below freezing, then look for a water fire extinguisher that includes antifreeze.
+If your building tends to get below freezing, look for a water fire extinguisher that includes antifreeze.

 CO₂ Extinguishers